CUBRID/cubrid-manual/en/ha.rst

 *   **target_host** : The host name of the source node (master node in general) for rebuilding replication.
 It should be registered in **/etc/hosts**.
 A slave node can rebuild replication by using the master node or the replica node as the source.
 A replica node can rebuild replication by using the slave node or another replica node as the source.

-    ..  아래 내용은 복제 재구축 스크립트 변경 전까지는 불필요

-        If you want rebuild replication by using the slave node or the replica node as the source, moderately large value of :ref:`ha_copy_log_max_archives <ha_copy_log_max_archives>` parameter in cubrid_ha.conf should be specified.

 *   **repl_log_home** : Specifies the home directory of the replication log of the master node.
 It is usually the same as **$CUBRID_DATABASES**.
 You must enter an absolute path and should not use a symbolic link.
 You also cannot use a slash (/) after the path.

 The following are optional items: